frameworklabs/Pappe/README.md

 The documentation of the SynchrosphereDemos can be seen as a [tutorial](https://github.com/frameworklabs/SynchrosphereDemo/blob/main/README.md#io-demos) for the Pappe language, as it explains its language constructs with concrete examples.

+Finally, if you like the imperative synchronous programming concept, you might also be intrested in the [proto_activities](https://github.com/frameworklabs/proto_activities) project for embedded systems.

 ## Caveats

 The Pappe DSL is more of a proof of concept.
 It has many shortcomings like: